 Human activity indoors

 The most significant factor influencing thermal comfort - even more important than air temperature and clothing - is human activity or body heat production (the metabolic rate).
 For instance, while it takes 12 clo-units to keep a resting person warm at an extremely low temperature of minus 40° C, this comes down to only 4 clo when this person is walking, and to only 1.25 clo when this person is running at 16 km/h.
-One of the most obvious reasons why our forebears could bear lower indoor temperatures, was that they were more physically active than many of us.
+One of the most obvious reasons why our ancestors could bear lower indoor temperatures, was that they were more physically active than many of us.

 It is telling that one defence mechanism of the body against cold is to increase its heat production.
 This happens first by muscle tensing and ultimately by shivering, which can increase body heat production by up to five times (from 100 watts at rest to about 500 watts).
 The metabolic rate also has a profound influence at non-extreme temperatures.
 While a resting person (like a couch potato) requires a thermal insulation of 2.7 clo at an indoor temperature of 10° Celsius (50°F), this is lowered to only 1.7 clo when this person is engaged in very light activity (like typing, drawing or having an animated conversation).